shimming-toolbox/rf-shimming-7t/README.md

 Then, you need to install [repo2docker](https://github.com/jupyterhub/repo2docker).
 Install via pip: `pip install jupyter-repo2docker`

-To launch a Docker session from this repo, run `repo2docker --ref mb/neurolibre https://www.github.com/shimming-toolbox/rf-shimming-7t`.
+To launch a Docker session from this repo, run `repo2docker --ref main https://www.github.com/shimming-toolbox/rf-shimming-7t`.
 After it's completed, it will provie you with a weblink, copy and open this link in a browser to open the Jupyter Notebook session.

 ## Run locally with Jupyter Notebook